jialubio/Jax_GeneCircuit/README.md

 # Jax_GeneCircuit

-Code examples of solving ODE and PDE systems using JAX
+Code examples of solving ODE and PDE systems using JAX, and using automatic differentiation for optimizing system outputs.